-We commenced revenue operations in 2002 and are just beginning to generate meaningful revenue.
-Accordingly, we have a limited operating history upon which an evaluation of us and our prospects can be based.
-We and our prospects must be considered in light of the risks, expenses and difficulties frequently encountered by companies in the rapidly evolving market for healthcare and medical laboratory services.
-To address these risks, we must, among other things, respond to competitive developments, attract, retain and motivate qualified personnel, implement and successfully execute our sales strategy, develop and market additional services, and upgrade our technological and physical infrastructure in order to scale our revenues.
-We may not be successful in addressing such risks.
-Our limited operating history makes the prediction of future results of operations difficult or impossible.
+The Company commenced revenue operations in 2002 and is just beginning to generate meaningful revenue.
+Accordingly, the Company has a limited operating history upon which an evaluation of the Company and its prospects can be based.
+The Company and its prospects must be considered in light of the risks, expenses and difficulties frequently encountered by companies in the rapidly evolving market for healthcare and medical laboratory services.
+To address these risks, the Company must, among other things, respond to competitive developments, attract, retain and motivate qualified personnel, implement and successfully execute its sales strategy, develop and market additional services, and upgrade its technological and physical infrastructure in order to scale its revenues.
+The Company may not be successful in addressing such risks.
+The limited operating history of the Company makes the prediction of future results of operations difficult or impossible.

-We May Not Be Able To Implement Our Business Strategies Which Could Impair Our Ability to Continue Operations
+We May Not Be Able To Implement The Company's Business Strategies Which Could Impair Our Ability to Continue Operations

-Implementation of our business strategies will depend in large part on our ability to (i) attract a significant number of customers; (ii) effectively introduce acceptable products and services to our customers; (iii) obtain adequate financing on favorable terms to fund our business strategies; (iv) maintain appropriate procedures, policies, and systems; (v) hire, train, and retain skilled employees; (vi) continue to operate with increasing competition in the medical laboratory industry; (vii) establish, develop and maintain name recognition; and (viii) establish and maintain beneficial relationships with third-party insurance providers and other third party payers.
-Our inability to obtain or maintain any or all these factors could impair our ability to implement our business strategies successfully, which could have material adverse affect on our results of operations and financial condition.
+Implementation of the Company's business strategies will depend in large part on the Company's ability to (i) attract and maintain a significant number of customers; (ii) effectively provide acceptable products and services to the Company's customers; (iii) obtain adequate financing on favorable terms to fund the Company's business strategies; (iv) maintain appropriate procedures, policies, and systems; (v) hire, train, and retain skilled employees; (vi) continue to operate with increasing competition in the medical laboratory industry; (vii) establish, develop and maintain name recognition; and (viii) establish and maintain beneficial relationships with third-party insurance providers and other third party payers.
+The Company's inability to obtain or maintain any or all these factors could impair its ability to implement its business strategies successfully, which could have material adverse effects on its results of operations and financial condition.

-We May Be Unsuccessful In Managing Our Growth Which Could Prevent the Company From Being Profitable
+We May Be Unsuccessful In Managing Our Growth Which Could Prevent the Company From Becoming Profitable

-Our recent growth has placed, and is expected to continue to place, a significant strain on our managerial, operational and financial resources.
-To manage our potential growth, we continue to implement and improve our operational and financial systems and to expand, train and manage our employee base.
-We may not be able to effectively manage the expansion of our operations and our systems, procedures or controls may not be adequate to support our operations.
-Our management may not be able to achieve the rapid execution necessary to fully exploit the market opportunity for our products and services.
-Any inability to manage growth could have a material adverse effect on our business, results of operations, potential profitability and financial condition.
+The Company's recent growth has placed, and is expected to continue to place, a significant strain on its managerial, operational and financial resources.
+To manage its potential growth, the Company must continue to implement and improve its operational and financial systems and to expand, train and manage its employee base.
+The Company may not be able to effectively manage the expansion of its operations and the Company's systems, procedures or controls may not be adequate to support the Company's operations.
+The Company's management may not be able to achieve the rapid execution necessary to fully exploit the market opportunity for the Company's products and services.
+Any inability to manage growth could have a material adverse effect on the Company's business, results of operations, potential profitability and financial condition.

-Part of our business strategy may be to acquire assets or other companies that will complement our business.
-At this time, we are unable to predict whether or when any material transaction will be completed should negotiations commence.
-If we proceed with any such transaction, we may not effectively integrate the acquired operations with our own operations.
-We may also seek to finance any such acquisition by debt financings or issuances of equity securities and such financing may not be available on acceptable terms or at all.
+Part of the Company's business strategy may be to acquire assets or other companies that will complement the Company's existing business.
+The Company is unable to predict whether or when any material transaction will be completed should negotiations commence.
+If the Company proceeds with any such transaction, the Company may not effectively integrate the acquired operations with the Company's own operations.
+The Company may also seek to finance any such acquisition by debt financings or issuances of equity securities and such financing may not be available on acceptable terms or at all.